All Episodes

 He's right on that front, too.

-Um, so I have some some good news.
+So I have some good news.

 I think the Ukrainian resistance and the Ukrainian army has done better than I predicted they will.

-They might have some victories under their belt, but I would expect scorched earth and from Vladimir Putin.
+They might have some victories under their belt, but I would expect scorched earth from Vladimir Putin.

 If that happens, he's already killing men, women, and children.